gnosia93/eliminate-db-hotblock/readme.md

 https://aws.amazon.com/amazon-linux-2/
 $
 $ cd ~/demo-cache/src/main/resources
 $ vi application-prod.properties
 ```
-After changing your current directory to resources, you have to modify configurations for aurora rds and redis.
+You have to change <your-aurora-writer-endpoint> and <your-redis-cluster-endpoint> to yours.
 You can find all required connection address from cloudformation stack outputs tab like above.

 [application-prod.properties]